kodecocodes/i10t/user-notifications/user-notifications.markdown

 }
 ```

-This code queries for notification settings and updates the table datasource involved in their display.
+This code queries for notification settings and updates the table datasource object involved in their display.
 Here are the details:

 1. You create `notificationCenter` to reference your notification center more concisely.
 Then you create a `DispatchQueue` that will be used to prevent concurrency issues when updating the table view data source.
 2. First you enter a dispatch group that will be used to ensure all data fetches complete before you refresh the table.
 Note the project already refreshes in a group.notify(callback:) closure for this reason.